Pausetive Model In Action → Parents of Adolescents

 Three, every person has a different cognitive challenge which increases his challenges of focus.
 Which subjects he liked most?
 Were these subjects analytical like maths or descriptive like biology?
 If he faced a big problem, how did he solve?

-Step 2: Identifying the Mind Muscles
+Step 2: Identifying the BEAT Patterns

-Two key muscles needed support.
+Two key patterns needed support.

 Step 3: Developing the Right Skills

 We worked on small, steady practices.
 Sachin was a lark.
 But he hated getting early in the morning, because he slept later.
 So convincing him to change this habit to study was the biggest ASK for Sachin’s father.
 We helped his father with all the reasoning and logic.
-We helped his father to change his rituals
+We helped his father to change his rituals.

 Step 4: Reflect and Iterate